en3sis/hans/README.md

 Supabase is used for storing the bot's configs, guilds, and users.

-You can work with supabase local, just follow the instructions [here 🔗](https://supabase.io/docs/guides/local-development).
+You can work with `supabase local`, follow the instructions [here 🔗](https://supabase.io/docs/guides/local-development).
-Once you run `supabase start` the local supabase will be populate with the latest schema (have a look at the `supabase/seed.template.sql` file for more configuration)
+Once you run `supabase start` the local Supabase will be populated with the latest schema (have a look at the `supabase/seed.template.sql` file for more configuration)

 More information related to working with Supabase local development can be found [📹 here 🔗](https://www.youtube.com/watch?v=N0Wb85m3YMI)

 ## 👩🏼‍💻 Development

-Once the `Prepare environment` section is done, you can start developing your bot.
+Once the `Prepare environment` section is done, you can follow along with the development.

 ### `npm run dev`

-Will start a development server with `ts-node` and `nodemon` for livereload.
+It will start a development server with `ts-node` and `nodemon` for live-reload.
 A bot Invite link will be displayed in the console.
-Use it to invite the bot to your server.

 ### Slash commands